Technopig100/adkiso/docs/README.profile.rst

 profile
 =======

-An archiso profile consists of several configuration files and a directory for files to be added to the resulting image.
+An adkiso profile consists of several configuration files and a directory for files to be added to the resulting image.

 .. code:: plaintext